Isaiah-cy/Active-Directory-Certificate-Services/README.md

 ## 📄 Documentation

-The complete technical documentation, including the implementation steps, configurations, certificate enrollment, EFS testing, screenshots, and results, is available in the project documentation:
+The complete technical documentation, including the implementation steps, configurations, certificate enrollment, EFS testing, screenshots, and results, is available in the project documentation.

 ## 💡 Key Skills Demonstrated